-- IP related agreements - these include trademark licensing, distribution agreements, sponsorship agreements and franchising deals.
-Our specialist Pharmaceuticals, Biotechnology and Healthcare team deals with licensing, collaboration and research and development agreements.
-We also provide strategic advice in managing and commercialising patent and trade mark portfolios
+- Patent, know-how, copyright and trade mark licensing, distribution agreements, sponsorship, franchising and other IP-related commercial agreements.
+Our specialist Pharmaceuticals, Biotechnology and Healthcare team deals with licensing, collaboration and research and development agreements

-- transactional work - which includes advising on mergers and acquisitions, disposals and joint ventures where technology or brands are integral to the transaction, structure or value.
-This may involve establishing sophisticated licensing structures, conducting complex due diligence exercises on very substantial portfolios of patents, trade marks and copyright works and advising on the creation and enforcement of security interests over IP assets
+- Transactional work across M&A, joint ventures and financing matters, which frequently involve establishing sophisticated licensing structures, conducting complex due diligence on IP portfolios and risks and advising on the creation and enforcement of security interests over IP assets